Skip to main content

 The MS in MIS program will help you:

-• prepare to be a leader in the integration of IT into the firm to help meet organizational goals;
+• Prepare to be a leader in the integration of IT into the firm to help meet organizational goals

-• broader strategic uses of IT
+• Make ready broader strategic uses of IT

-• understand the uses and value of newer technologies in the enterprise
+• Understand the uses and value of newer technologies in the enterprise

-• enhance competencies related to one concentration area of choice: business analytics, database administration, information management, information assurance and security, systems analysis and design, and systems development.
+• Enhance competencies related to one concentration area of choice: business analytics, database administration, information management, information assurance and security, systems analysis and design, and systems development

-The program is designed to serve several distinct groups of Information Technology Management professionals who need a strong mix of management theory and practice along with technological competence.
+The MS in MIS program is designed to serve several distinct groups of Information Technology Management professionals who need a strong mix of management theory and practice along with technological competence.
 This group needs more technical education than an MBA student, but less than a student who will be working in a purely technical capacity.
 Those students include:

 • General management professionals who need to understand how to manage the technical and IT aspects of their organizations.
 These students need the mix of management and technical work that leads to stronger technological understanding and analytical skills, resulting in stronger general management in firms where IT is a part of their competitive strategy.